nuodb/nuodb-samples/StorefrontDemo/README.md

 		-Dstorefront.region=Default

 	  > The name of the region in which this Storefront instance is running.
-If you are using NuoDB 2.0 or greater,
+If you are using NuoDB 2.0 or greater
-	  > the region name is auto-detected by querying the `NODES` table.
+	  > and don't explicity specify a region name here, the region name is auto-detected by querying the `NODES` table
+	  > (`GEOREGION` column).

 		-Dstorefront.db.name=name@host[:port]

 	  > The name, hostname/IP, and port of the NuoDB instance to connect to.
-If you'd like to test with a database other
+If you'd like to run the Storefront with MySQL
-	  > than NuoDB, swap the `nuodb-samples/StorefrontDemo/src/main/resources/hibernate.cfg.xml` file with
+	  > instead, swap the `nuodb-samples/StorefrontDemo/src/main/resources/hibernate.cfg.xml` file with
 	  > `nuodb-samples/StorefrontDemo/src/main/resources/hibernate-mysql.cfg.xml` and add necessary dependencies to the pom.xml file.
-	  > For MySQL, these dependencies already exist in the pom.xml file but are commented out.
+	  > The MySQL dependencies already exist in the pom.xml file but need to be uncommented.

 		-Dstorefront.db.user=StorefrontUser